-Whilst Planning Statements are not compulsory for minor developments or for house extensions, the supporting guidance still strongly recommends their use in the interests of efficiency and avoiding delay Public Art MajorDevelopment on sites with an area of 1 hectare or moreMajorDevelopment, including conversions, involving more than 2,500 square metres of floorspace (individually or cumulatively)MajorDevelopment, including conversions, that would result in 50 dwellings or more, unless it can be demonstrated that the cumulative floorspace would not exceed 2,500 square metres Bolton's Core Strategy Policy IPC1 Criteria are as set out in Policy IPC1 Residential Standards Statement / NDSS Compliance NEW All Major and Minor residential development, including conversions, changes of use and mixed-use development PfE Policy JP-H3.1 Type, Size and Design of New Housing Requires evidence of compliance with national minimum space standards, together with evidence of how this has been worked out and a schedule of unit sizes Self-build / Custom House Building Statement Applications where the box for "Self-build and Custom Build" has been ticked within the "Residential/Dwelling Units" section of the application form, or an exemption from planning requirements is claimed on this basis Self-build and Custom Housebuilding Act 2015 Schedule 7A of the Town and Country Planning Act 1990 (as inserted by Schedule 14 of the Environment Act 2021).
-The statement should contain: the name and address of individual or the association the name and address (if different from that of the association) of the lead contact the number of serviced plots of land in the application site which are proposed for self-build or custom housing.
+Whilst Planning Statements are not compulsory for minor developments or for house extensions, the supporting guidance still strongly recommends their use in the interests of efficiency and avoiding delay Public Art Major Development on sites with an area of 1 hectare or more Major Development, including conversions, involving more than 2,500 square metres of floorspace (individually or cumulatively) Major Development, including conversions, that would result in 50 dwellings or more, unless it can be demonstrated that the cumulative floorspace would not exceed 2,500 square metres Bolton's Core Strategy Policy IPC1 Criteria are as set out in Policy IPC1 Residential Standards Statement / NDSS Compliance NEW All Major and Minor residential development, including conversions, changes of use and mixed-use development PfE Policy JP-H3.1 Type, Size and Design of New Housing Requires evidence of compliance with national minimum space standards, together with evidence of how this has been worked out and a schedule of unit sizes Self-build / Custom House Building Statement Applications where the box for "Self-build and Custom Build" has been ticked within the "Residential/Dwelling Units" section of the application form, or an exemption from planning requirements is claimed on this basis Self-build and Custom Housebuilding Act 2015 Schedule 7A of the Town and Country Planning Act 1990 (as inserted by Schedule 14 of the Environment Act 2021). the name and address of individual or the association the name and address (if different from that of the association) of the lead contact the number of serviced plots of land in the application site which are proposed for self-build or custom housing.

-evidence that confirms that the property will meet the definition of self or custom housebuilding Sustainability, Carbon & Energy Statement All Major and Minor development that creates new floorspace All changes of use that create new dwellings, either by conversion or subdivision PfE Policy JP-S2 Requirement is for one of the following: a Carbon and Energy Statement that demonstrates how PfE Policies JP-S2 and S3 have been complied with, or a robust justification as to why it is not practicable to comply with the requirements of PfE Policies JP-S2 and S3, or a Viability Assessment that demonstrates why it is not possible to comply with the requirements of PfE Policy JP-S2, together with confirmation that the Applicant is in principle (subject to a quote) willing to meet the costs of the Viability Assessment being tested by a third party Sustainable Drainage System and Maintenance Strategy All Major Development All Minor Development within Flood Zones 2 and 3 Core Strategy Policy CG2.2(c) Informal consultation carried out with Bolton Council's Flood Risk Officers (Lead Local Flood Authority)
+evidence that confirms that the property will meet the definition of self or custom housebuilding Sustainability, Carbon & Energy Statement All Major and Minor development that creates new floorspace All changes of use that create new dwellings, either by conversion or subdivision PfE Policy JP-S2 a Carbon and Energy Statement that demonstrates how PfE Policies JP-S2 and S3 have been complied with, or a robust justification as to why it is not practicable to comply with the requirements of PfE Policies JP-S2 and S3, or a Viability Assessment that demonstrates why it is not possible to comply with the requirements of PfE Policy JP-S2, together with confirmation that the Applicant is in principle (subject to a quote) willing to meet the costs of the Viability Assessment being tested by a third party Applications that meet the criteria but do not contain one of the above elements will be treated as invalid, as will applications that seek to reserve the majority of consideration of these issues to the Building Regulations stage.
+Sustainable Drainage System and Maintenance Strategy All Major Development All Minor Development within Flood Zones 2 and 3 Core Strategy Policy CG2.2(c) Informal consultation carried out with Bolton Council's Flood Risk Officers (Lead Local Flood Authority)